Mean-field limit of particle systems with absorption: Introduction

-\paragraph{Plan of the paper.}The rest of the paper is structured as follows.
-In Section~\ref{sec:main} we give our main hypotheses and results and we discuss the proof strategies.
-In Section~\ref{sec:thm1} we deal with the existence and convergence of the particle system \eqref{eq:p-s}.
-Finally, strong well-posedness for \eqref{eq:lim} is obtained in Section~\ref{sec:thm2} which implies the propagaiton of chaos.
+\paragraph{Plan of the paper.} The rest of the paper is structured as follows.
+In Section~\ref{sec:main} we state our assumptions on the drift $b$, present the main results for the particle system and for the McKean–Vlasov limit, and outline the proof strategy.
+Section~\ref{sec:thm1} is devoted to the existence and convergence of the particle system \eqref{eq:p-s}, including the construction of partial Girsanov transforms and the proof of tightness.
+In Section~\ref{sec:thm2} we establish the well-posedness of the limiting McKean–Vlasov SDE \eqref{eq:lim} via the nonlinear Fokker–Planck equation and the parametrix-based fixed-point argument, and we derive the strong propagation of chaos estimate.